• About

 If traveling won’t work for your family this year due to schedule or budget constraints, you can still go on (free!) adventures right here in Tucson at Saguaro National Park and Sabino Canyon.

-The Every Kid in a Park pass admits the fourth grader and any accompanying passengers in a private, non-commercial vehicle at per vehicle fee areas, or the pass owner and up to three accompanying adults at sites that charge per person.
+The Every Kid Outdoors pass admits the fourth grader and any accompanying passengers in a private, non-commercial vehicle at per vehicle fee areas, or the pass owner and up to three accompanying adults at sites that charge per person.
 The pass grants access to all federal lands and waters.

 Official Rules